-Originally from London, England, Emily relocated to the U.S. in 2010 while working for a record label.
-After 5 years in New York City, and 3 years in Nashville, she recently moved to Grand Rapids, MI, where she continues to focus on portrait, music and event photography.
+Originally from London, UK, Emily relocated to the US in 2010 while working for a record label (Domino Records).
+After 5 years in New York City, and 3 years in Nashville, she recently moved to Michigan, where she continues to focus on portrait, music and event photography.

 In addition to taking photographs, Emily curated the 100 Club Picture Show, a photo exhibition documenting the live shows that took place within London's legendary 100 Club over a 60 year period.
 This was a solo project and Emily spent 2 years researching, contacting photographers, editing, framing and hanging the show.

 It is a permanent exhibition and still hangs in the club today.
 It features iconic live music photography by Jill Furmanovsky, Ray Stevenson, Elaine Constantine, Barry Plummer, Ross Halfin, Dean Chalkley, Terry Cryer and Walter Hanlon.
 Plus live images of The Rolling Stones, Howlin' Wolf, Muddy Waters, Jackie Wilson, Sex Pistols, The Clash and Oasis to name a few.

 The 100 Club Picture Show was featured in Dazed and Confused, NME, Vice and i-D Magazine.